 There are plenty of suppliers with a front-desk full of salesmen but nearly no developers or technical knowledge base behind it.
-These kinds of companies very often use subcontractors – freelancers, Eastern labor, or inexperienced small software houses to complete the project.
+These kinds of outsourced software development companies very often use subcontractors – freelancers, Eastern labor, or inexperienced small software houses to complete the project.
 Very often, they do not even know IT programmers they outsource, not to mention being able to verify developers’ skills or code quality… They keep from 10 up to 30% of the project value, not bringing much value in.
 Ask to personally visit the software house and have a chat with the developers.

 Keep an open mind but beware